mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/tutorials/hospital_costs.md

-# Forecast Hospital Costs using MindsDB Cloud and MongoDB Atlas
+# Forecast Hospital Costs using MindsDB Cloud and MongoDB Atlas :fireworks:

-In this tutorial, we will be learning to:
+In this tutorial, we all will  learn to the following:

-:point_right: Connect a MongoDB database to MindsDB.
+:point_right: Connecting the  MongoDB database to MindsDB.

 :point_right: Train a model to predict Hospital Costs.

 :point_right: Get a prediction from the model given certain input parameters.

-All of that **without writing a single line of code and in less than 15 minutes**.
-Yes, you read that right! :100:
+Amazing things what i want to tells you all this is done **without writing a SINGLE LINE CODE !!** :open_mouth: Yes Its is True Belive Mindsdb's Power💪 .

 We will be using the  Hospital Costs dataset 🏥 that can be downloaded from [here](https://github.com/mindsdb/benchmarks/blob/main/benchmarks/datasets/hospital_costs/data.csv).
 You are also free to use your own dataset and follow along the tutorial.